Tell Me Lies (film): Critical reception

 The film also seems critical of its characters' desire to "feel involved" without understanding the social significance of Chairman Mao's statement, delivered with great force by Glenda Jackson, that "a revolution is an act of violence by which one class overthrows another".
 Whereas the stage production of US ended with a vision of England shaken out of its complacency by revolution, the only image to emerge from Tell Me Lies is one of protracted impotence, ignorance and misunderstanding.
 Does Peter Brook mean to imply that there is no alternative to the situation he vituperatively denounces?
 Surely not, but this is the impression his film leaves.Kine Weekly said:This probing, thought-provoking film is constructed with great ingenuity and intelligence but is a little too long and complicated to sustain consistent interest.
 Its controversial ideas will stimulate sharp and conflicting reactions, making it a good attraction for specialist halls, particularly at university towns and cultural centres. ...Made in four weeks and financed by some seventy private individuals in America, the picture is a filmic extension and development of the Royal Shakespeare Company's controversial stage play US by Denis Cannan, with some of the players in their original, or similar, roles.
 Glenda Jackson is particularly striking as the Mao-ist.

 The story unfolds impressionistically, skilfully blended with documentary passages and dramatic reconstructions and broken up, whenever it is in danger of becoming too solid, with satirical songs, newsreel snippets and title flashes.
 The dramatic tension comes from audience identification with the young couple (Mark Jones and Pauline Munro) whose concern and sincerity cut through some of the more involved and obscure discussions.
 Interest flags when the arguments become too elusive and long-winded but there are always new images to startle or provoke.Variety wrote: Another 'New Left' slanted look at various attitudes toward the war in Vietnam.
 Best market in college towns and artie first-runs on propaganda aspects.
 Will offend many.
-Tell Me Lies, loosely based on the recent Peter Brook-Royal Shakespeare Co theatrical succes sde scandale "Us," is certain to stir up a hornet's nest of controversy in this country.
+Tell Me Lies, loosely based on the recent Peter Brook-Royal Shakespeare Co theatrical success de scandale "Us," is certain to stir up a hornet's nest of controversy in this country.
 While it ostensibly depicts a wide range of attitudes (in an eccentric amalgam of songs, vaudeville routines, cinema-verite discussions, documentary footage and conventional dramatic segments) toward the War in Vietnam, many are likely to view it as more of the recent flagrant anti-American propaganda from London and Paris and object violently.